rolispr/hemlock/README.md

 # Hemlock

-Hemlock is a Common Lisp editor with a long history — born at CMU in the 1980s, it shipped inside CMUCL and later SBCL.
-This is an active modernization: dead backends removed, dependencies cleaned up, a tree-sitter integration for real syntax highlighting, and a Helix-style modal editing layer being built on top of the original architecture.
+Hemlock is a Common Lisp editor inspired by ZWEI and Emacs with a long history — born at CMU in the 1980s, it shipped inside CMUCL and later SBCL.
+Abandoned, and ported by many hands, this is an active modernization: dead backends removed, dependencies cleaned up, a tree-sitter integration for real syntax highlighting, and a Helix/others inspired modal editing experience.
 The core is still the same with some tweaks and changes here and there...

 **Status:** v0.2.0 - loads only with SBCL (2.5.9), TTY backend fully working (should at least on mac), modal editing in place.
 Webui backend in progress.